-Similar to the management of positive impact, ESG criteria are integrated into each step of the investment cycle (see Figure 4 below).
+Similar to the management of positive impact, ESG criteria are integrated into each step of the investment cycle (see Figure 4 below):

-Before proposing an investment, an ESG assessment is carried out.
-Capacities and systems at the investee level are carefully reviewed during the due diligence phase, and, if required, action plans and improvement measures are agreed upon.
-The results of this assessment form an integral part of each investment proposal.

-Engagement with investees is an integral component of the investment process.
-This engagement often includes (but is not necessarily limited to) ESG matters.
-Where appropriate, technical assistance or capacity building may be structured.

-Monitoring and reporting ESG factors is performed regularly based on the investees' risk profile - e.g., highrisk investees are monitored more intensively.
+- Before proposing an investment, ESG due diligence is carried out to identify potential negative impacts.
+Capacities and systems at the investee level are carefully reviewed, and, if required, action plans and improvement measures are agreed upon.
+The results of this assessment are presented in each investment proposal. - Once invested, engagement with investees is an integral component of the investment process.
+This engagement often includes (but is not necessarily limited to) ESG.
+Where appropriate, technical assistance or capacity building may be structured. - Monitoring ESG factors is performed regularly based on the investees' risk profile - e.g., high-risk investees are monitored more intensively, and build on regular investee reporting as well as third-party data.